sgoldenlab/simba/docs/Scenario1.md

 All scenarios assume that the videos have been [pre-processed](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial_process_videos.md) and that [DLC behavioral tracking .CSV dataframes](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md) have been created.

-# **Hypothetical Experiment**:
+# **Hypothetical data set**:
 Three days of resident-intruder testing between aggressive CD-1 mice and subordinante C57 intruders.
 Each day of testing has 10 pairs of mice, for a total of 30 videos recorded across 3 days.
 Recordings are 3 minutes in duration, in color, at 30fps.

 Also, so that we do not overfit the predictive classifiers to the experimental data, a different set of pilot videos have been recorded of resident-inturder pairings using identical video acquisition parameters.
 A total of 20 pilot videos were recorded.

 # **Scenario 1**: From scratch...
-In this scenario you have the above pilot data, the experimental videos, and SimBA.
+In these Scenario,you have the above pilot data, the experimental videos, and SimBA.
 All videos have been pre-processed and DLC tracked.
 You now would like to generate a new predictive classifier for "Behavior that Will Get a Nature Paper (Behavior BtWGaNP)".
+In this first Scenario, we eill j=use the pilot data to generate the classifier for behavior BtWGaNP.
+In later scenario tutorials, we will use this predictive classifier to classify behaviours for Day 1 of the experiment ([Scenario 2]https://github.com/sgoldenlab/simba/edit/master/docs/Scenario2.md)), add behavioural data with the goal of improving the behavioral classifier ([Scenario 3]https://github.com/sgoldenlab/simba/edit/master/docs/Scenario3.md)), and use the predictive classifier to classify behaviour BtWGaNP for Day 2 of the experiment ([Scenario 4]https://github.com/sgoldenlab/simba/edit/master/docs/Scenario4.md))

 ### Pipeline breakdown:
 For processing datasets, the pipeline is split into a few sections.
 These sections are listed below along with their corresponding functions: